essentialkaos/bibop/COOKBOOK.md

 ##### `executable`

-Check if file or directory is executable for some user.
+Checks if file or directory is executable for some user.

 **Syntax:** `executable <username> <path>`